 Step 11

-After you have completed the backup process, first make a few changes to the existing settings to restore the router’s config file.
+After you have completed the backup process, first make a few changes to the existing settings to restore the router’s configuration file.

 For example, configure the FastEthernet0/1 interface and save the settings with the save command.